The 207th VMS Annual & Collaborative Meeting - November 7, 2020

 2020 VMS Policy Resolutions for Annual Meeting and Member Comment

 Please click for the 2020 VMS Member Survey results to review the member comments on each resolution.
 Voting on these resolutions will only take place during the 2020 VMS Annual Business Meeting for VMS members who virtually participate in the meeting.
-Please register for the virtual 207th Annual Meeting today.

 Please Join Us in Honoring the 2020 VMS Leadership Award Recipients